 If you’re like me and love to sled, but hate the cold, sledding at White Sands is the perfect solution!
 Because gypsum sand isn’t slippery like snow, you will need to wax up your ride.

-Pro Tip: Did you head to the Chihuahuan Desert and forget a snow sled?
+Sage Advice: Did you head to the Chihuahuan Desert and forget a snow sled?
 Don’t worry!
 Sleds and blocks of wax are available in the White Sands Visitor Center.

 There are more than 60 covered picnic tables, each with a grill, available on a first come, first served basis throughout the national park along Dunes Drive.
 (If you ask me, they look a bit like Fred Flintstone’s rack of brontosaurus ribs at the drive-in.)
 When enjoying your meal outdoors at White Sands, remember to clean up after yourself and leave no trace.